DSS/Kinheim

-DSS/Kinheim was a baseball team in Haarlem, the Netherlands that competes in the Honkbal Hoofdklasse.
-The team is a combination of two Haarlem sports clubs, DSS and Kinheim, which merged in 2020 after DSS had defeated Kinheim in a promotion/relegation playoff.
+DSS/Kinheim was a baseball team in Haarlem, the Netherlands that competed in the Honkbal Hoofdklasse.
+The team was a combination of two Haarlem sports clubs, DSS and Kinheim, which merged in 2020 after DSS had defeated Kinheim in a promotion/relegation playoff.
 DSS, however, faced financial difficulties staying in the top Dutch baseball league.
 Kinheim had won Dutch and European titles, but the club abruptly withdrew from the Hoofdklasse in 2016 and could not return to the top league via the promotion playoff.

 The team played at Pim Mulier Stadium.
 DSS/Kinheim also fielded a combined second team that competes in the second-highest Dutch baseball league, the Eerste Klaase.
 Former Kinheim manager and Dutch national player Michael Crouwel was DSS/Kinheim's first manager.
 He was replaced by Etienne Meijer after the 2022 season.

 The combined club played its first game on 23 July 20220, a 4–3 win over Hoofddorp Pioniers.
 The 2020 season was delayed and shortened due to the COVID-19 pandemic.
 The team scuffled in its first season, finishing in seventh place out of eight teams in the regular season.
 However, the team finished first in the "bottom four" pool.

 In the 2021 season, DSS/Kinheim finished in fifth place and again won the "bottom four" pool.
 Outfielder Jason Jakobus tied for the league lead with four triples.
 The next season was a repeat, with the team again placing fifth in the regular season and winning the now-expanded "bottom five" pool in 2022.
 The team lost all five of its wildcard and placing round playoff games.
 Catcher Koen Halderman led the league with a .379 batting average and was in the top five in doubles, runs batted in, and on-base and slugging percentages.
 He won the league's Best Hitter award.